addaleax/remarkup/README.md

 There are some more options available; See the source for information on further parameters.

+Note that this module is under active development and a lot of default options may be subject to optimization.

 ## License

     The MIT License (MIT)